Automatic Target Detection for Sparse Hyperspectral Images: Experiments and Analysis

-$\\$ $\\$ By referring to Figure 8 in \cite{Swayze10245}, we picked 72 pure alunite pixels from the Cuprite HSI (72 pixels located inside the solid red ellipses in Fig. \ref{fig:cupriteHSI}) and generate a $100 \times 100 \times 186$ HSI zone formed by these pixels.
+By referring to Fig. 8 in \cite{Swayze10245}, we picked 72 pure alunite pixels from the Cuprite HSI (72 pixels located inside the solid red ellipses in Fig. \ref{fig:cupriteHSI}) and generate a $100 \times 100 \times 186$ HSI zone formed by these pixels.
 We shall call this small HSI zone as ``Alunite HSI'' (see Fig. \ref{fig:image2}), and which will be used for the target evaluations later.
 We incorporate, in this zone, seven target blocks (each of size $6\times 3$) with $\alpha\in[0.01, \, 1]$ (all have the same $\alpha$ value), placed in long convoy formation all formed by the same target $\mathbf{t}$ that we picked from the Cuprite HSI and which will constitute our target of interest to be detected.
-The target $\mathbf{t}$ replaces a fraction $\alpha\in[0.01, \, 1]$ from the background; specifically, the following values of $\alpha$ are considered: 0.01, 0.02, 0.05, 0.1, 0.3, 0.5, 0.8, and 1. \\ In the experiments, two kinds of targets $\mathbf{t}$ are considered: \begin{enumerate} \item `$\mathbf{t}$' that represents the buddingtonite target, \item `$\mathbf{t}$' that represents the kaolinite target. \end{enumerate} More precisely, our detector $\left(\mathbf{A}_t\mathbf{C}\right)^T$ is evaluated on two target detection scenarios: \begin{itemize} \item{\bf Evaluation on an easy target (buddingtonite target):} It has been noted by Gregg et. al. \cite{Swayze10245} that the ammonia in the Tectosilicate mineral type, known as buddingtonite, has a distinct N-H combination absorption at 2.12 $\mu$m, a position similar to that of the cellulose absorption in dried vegetation, from which it can be distinguished based on its narrower band width and asymmetry.
-Hence, the buddingtonite mineral can be considered as an ``easy target'' because it does not look like any other mineral with its distinct 2.12$\mu$m absorption (that is, it is easily recognized based on its unique 2.12$\mu$m absorption band). \\ In the experiments, we consider the ``buddingtonite'' pixel at location (731, 469) in the Cuprite HSI (the center of the dash-dotted yellow circle in Fig. \ref{fig:cupriteHSI}) as the buddingtonite target $\mathbf{t}$ to be incorporated in the Alunite HSI for $\alpha\in[0.01, \, 1]$. $\\$ \item{\bf Evaluation on a challenging target (kaolinite target)}\footnote{We thank Dr. Gregg A. Swayze from the United States Geological Survey (USGS) who has suggested us to evaluate our model \eqref{eq:convex_model} on the distinction between alunite and kaolinite minerals.}{\bf :} The paradigm in military applications hyperspectral imagery seems to center on finding the target but ignoring all the rest.
-Sometimes, that rest is important, especially if the target is well matched to the surroundings.
-It has been shown by Gregg et al. \cite{Swayze10245} that both alunite and kaolinite minerals have overlapping spectral features, and thus, discrimination between these two minerals is very challenging \cite{doi:10.1029/2002JE001847, Swayze10245}. \\ In the experiments, we consider the ``kaolinite'' pixel at location (672, 572) in the Cuprite HSI (the center of the dotted blue circle in Fig. \ref{fig:cupriteHSI}) as the kaolinite target $\mathbf{t}$ to be incorporated in the Alunite HSI for $\alpha\in[0.01, \, 1]$. \\ Fig. 4(a) exhibits a three-point band depth image for our alunite background that shows the locations where an absorption feature, centered near 2.17 $\mu$m, is expressed in spectra of surface materials.
-Fig. 4(b) exhibits a three-point band depth image for our kaolinite target that shows the locations where an absorption feature, centered near 2.2 $\mu$m, is expressed in spectra of surface materials.
-As we can observe, there is subtle difference between the alunite and kaolinite three-point band depth images, showing that the successful spectral distinction between these two minerals is a very challenging task to achieve\footnote{We have been inspired by Fig. 8D-E in \cite{doi:10.1029/2002JE001847} to provide a close example of it in this chapter as can be shown in Fig. \ref{fig:image3}.} \cite{doi:10.1029/2002JE001847}.
+The target $\mathbf{t}$ replaces a fraction $\alpha\in[0.01, \, 1]$ from the background; specifically, the following values of $\alpha$ are considered: 0.01, 0.02, 0.05, 0.1, 0.3, 0.5, 0.8, and 1. \\ In the experiments, two kinds of target $\mathbf{t}$ are considered: \begin{enumerate} \item `$\mathbf{t}$' that represents the buddingtonite target, \item `$\mathbf{t}$' that represents the kaolinite target. \end{enumerate} More precisely, our detector $\left(\mathbf{A}_t\mathbf{C}\right)^T$ is evaluated on two target detection scenarios: \begin{itemize} \item{\bf Evaluation on an easy target (buddingtonite target)}: It has been noted by Gregg et al. \cite{Swayze10245} that the ammonia in the Tectosilicate mineral type, known as buddingtonite, has a distinct N-H combination absorption at 2.12 $\upmu$m, a position similar to that of the cellulose absorption in dried vegetation, from which it can be distinguished based on its narrower band width and asymmetry.
+Hence, the buddingtonite mineral can be considered as an ``easy target'' because it does not look like any other mineral with its distinct 2.12 $\upmu$m absorption (that is, it is easily recognized based on its unique 2.12 $\upmu$m absorption band). \\ In the experiments,\footnote{The MATLAB code of the proposed detector and experiments is available upon request.
+Please feel free to contact Ahmad W. Bitar.} we consider the ``buddingtonite'' pixel at location (731, 469) in the Cuprite HSI (the center of the dash-dotted yellow circle in Fig. \ref{fig:cupriteHSI}) as the buddingtonite target $\mathbf{t}$ to be incorporated in the Alunite HSI for $\alpha\in[0.01, \, 1]$.